awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 ## Working with PostgreSQL Autovacuum on Amazon RDS<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum"></a>

 We strongly recommend that you use the autovacuum feature for PostgreSQL databases to maintain the health of your PostgreSQL DB instance\.
-Autovacuum automates the execution of the VACUUM and the ANALYZE commands\.
+Autovacuum automates the start of the VACUUM and the ANALYZE commands\.
 Autovacuum checks for tables that have had a large number of inserted, updated, or deleted tuples\.
 Autovacuum then reclaims storage by removing obsolete data or tuples from the PostgreSQL database\.

 Autovacuum is enabled by default for all new Amazon RDS PostgreSQL DB instances, and the related autovacuum configuration parameters are appropriately set by default\.
 Because our defaults are somewhat generic, you can benefit from tuning parameters to your specific workload\.
 The following section can help you perform the needed autovacuum tuning\.